Zara Carmichael: Reception

-Walsh and Chambers were nominated for Best On-Screen partnership at the 2012 British Soap Awards, but lost out to Jake Wood and Jo Joyner who play Max and Tanya Branning on EastEnders.
+Walsh and Chambers were nominated for Best On-Screen Partnership at the 2012 British Soap Awards, but lost out to Jake Wood and Jo Joyner who play Max and Tanya Branning on EastEnders.
 They have since been nominated in 2013, 2017 and 2018.
+She was also nominated in the Best Comedy Performance in 2017.
 For her portrayal of Zara, Walsh won Best Female Acting Performance at the 2015 RTS Midlands Awards.
 Walsh shared her delight on Twitter, admitting that she was overwhelmed to receive the prize on her first day back at work following her initial maternity leave.
 She has also been nominated for Serial Drama Performance at the National Television Awards in 2019 and 2020.
 In 2022, Walsh revealed that people are unkind to her in the street since they dislike her character, but explained that she takes their rudeness as a compliment to her acting, and admitted that Zara does divide viewers.
-Metro's Calli Kitson described her as a "Doctors legend".
+Metro's Calli Kitson then described her as a "Doctors legend".
+In 2023, Walsh was nominated for the British Soap Award for Best Leading Performer.